-Examining co-occurring disorders may also be helpful in the case of people who resort to substance abuse as a way to self-medicate their mental illnesses.
+Examining co-occurring disorders may also be helpful in the case of people who resort to substance use disorder as a way to self-medicate their mental illnesses.

 Contingency management (CM) has proven helpful for some when battling meth addiction.
-This approach uses rewards and incentives to teach new behaviors and discourage behaviors related to substance abuse.
+This approach uses rewards and incentives to teach new behaviors and discourage behaviors related to substance use disorder.